 In order to help oversee the new vineyard company, Dan found himself driving up to the Napa Valley fairly often.
 He and Margaret eventually fell in love with the region and moved their family to the valley in 1973.
 Both also became fascinated with Merlot.
 Looking to the old world for inspiration and ideas, Dan and Ric Forman (then the winemaker at Sterling Vineyards – who was making small amounts of Merlot at the time) visited the Merlot dominated regions of Pomerol and Saint-Émilion in France in 1978 including a stop to Chateau Pétrus.
 Dan became intrigued with making a premium wine from Merlot.
 While in France they studied a number of techniques used in the cellar including the types of barrels used.

 The first vintage of Duckhorn included 800 cases each of Merlot and Cabernet Sauvignon.
-The winery/barrel room at that time was simply a small shed with a few stainless steel tanks out on the crushpad.
-As production increased in the early years they decided they needed a larger facility.
+The winery/barrel room at that time was simply a small shed with a few stainless-steel tanks out on the crush pad.
+As production increased in the early years, they decided they needed a larger facility.
 Noted local architect John Lail created the initial design concept.

-Their first Merlot was from the now iconic Three Palms Vineyard (located off of the Silverado Trail between Calistoga and St. Helena – in actuality 2.5 palms since one of the original palms died and had to be replanted).
 The introduction to the owners of this vineyard, brothers John and Sloan Upton came from Ric Forman because he was already using some of their Merlot in a reserve wine for Sterling Vineyards.
 The Uptons sold their vineyard to Duckhorn in 2015.
 Incidentally Lillie Hitchcock Coit (namesake for San Francisco’s famous Coit Tower) used to live in what is now the Three Palms Vineyard – she called her home Larkmead (see Larkmead Winery and Frank Family winery for more information about their fascinating tie-ins with Ms. Coit).
 These palm trees roughly mark the spot where her elaborate house was once located.

 The first Duckhorn Vineyards Cabernet Sauvignon was a combination of fruit from Howell Mountain and Steltzner Vineyards (in the Stags Leap Appellation).
-The Duckhorn’s made the gutsy decision to price their Merlot far higher then the majority of the Napa Cabernet Sauvignon’s at the time.
-This certainly got the initial attention of the wine world but the quality of the wine stood up to the higher price.
+The Duckhorn’s made the gutsy decision to price their Merlot far higher than the majority of the Napa Cabernet Sauvignon’s at the time.
+This certainly got the initial attention of the wine world, but the quality of the wine stood up to the higher price.

 A number of prominent Napa winemakers have worked at Duckhorn including founding winemaker Tom Rinaldi (who later went on to oversee the wine making at Provenance Winery and is often associated with Merlot) and Mark Beringer (Jacob Beringer’s great, great grandson who most recently is the winemaker at Beringer Winery).

-Their original 10 acre property is located near the town of St. Helena and is home to Marlee’s Vineyard originally planted by the Duckhorns in 1981.
+Their original 10-acre property is located near the town of St. Helena and is home to Marlee’s Vineyard originally planted by the Duckhorn’s in 1981.
 The vines surrounding their driveway and parking lot are currently planted to a very tasty Sauvignon Blanc and Sémillon.
 This is also the site of the gorgeous country style Duckhorn Vineyards Estate House.
-The winery is not open to the public by walk-in but we have found if its not crowded and you show up they are welcoming and will let you make an appointment to taste.
-However be aware that during many weekends due to crowds this is just not possible as well as weekdays in the summer and fall months.
-As a result appointments ahead of time (before you physically are on the property) are highly suggested for weekdays and required for weekends.
+The winery is not open to the public by walk-in, but we have found if it’s not crowded and you show up, they are welcoming and will let you make an appointment to taste.
+However, be aware that during many weekends due to crowds this is just not possible as well as weekdays in the summer and fall months.
+As a result, appointments ahead of time (before you physically are on the property) are highly suggested for weekdays and required for weekends.
 Several private rooms are available for private tastings – for general tastings guests sit at marble covered tables – waited on by a host.

 Visitors can choose from one of two “classic” tastings or their “reserve” tasting, which includes a tour and pairs food with the wine.
 The majority of the wines served are Merlot and Cabernet Sauvignon – Duckhorn specializes in Bordeaux varietals.
 While their production is significant (for a Napa based winery) the wines are artisan in style as they are hand crafted – during fermentation and aging the wines are kept in small lots corresponding to specific blocks within their vineyards.

 As of our latest update, they own and manage 8 different vineyards in the Napa Valley area including several on Howell Mountain.
 They also source fruit from premium growers.
-Wine making starts in the vineyards and teroir is extremely important – their website provides detailed information about each of their vineyards.
+Wine making starts in the vineyards and terroir is extremely important – their website provides detailed information about each of their vineyards.

 The surrounding gardens are nicely laid out and it is worth a few minutes of your time to stroll around the estate or admire the grounds from their porch.
-Also take a look at their “duck” collection – which of course is a tribute to Dan and Margaret’s last name & the name of the winery (and Dan is also a duck hunter).
+Also take a look at their “duck” collection – which of course is a tribute to Dan and Margaret’s last name & the name of the winery (Dan is also a duck hunter).

 Duckhorn wines have been well represented in various White House functions and dinners spanning the terms of multiple presidents.
 Menus from these White House dinners are displayed inside the Estate House.